 All students had difficulty with online content for three key reasons:

 So, the diagnosis is not the person.
-The research paper includes a literature review and a survey of students who identified as having autism.
-It has much useful information regarding the design of teaching and learning.
-The major point is that what’s good for students with autism is good for everyone.
+The major point of the research is that what’s good for students with autism is good for everyone.

 The title of the study is, “Online learning for university students on the autism spectrum: A systematic review and questionnaire study”.
 It was published in the Australasian Journal of Educational Technology – special issue: Digital Equity.
 It’s open access.